David Villar Player Props: Giants vs. Dodgers

-On Tuesday, David Villar (coming off going 0-for-2) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
-First pitch is at 9:45 PM ET.
+After going 1-for-4 with a home run and two RBI in his last game, David Villar and the San Francisco Giants face the Los Angeles Dodgers (who will hand the ball to Clayton Kershaw) at 9:45 PM ET on Wednesday.

-In his last game he had a hitless showing (0-for-2) against the Dodgers.
+He notched a home run while going 1-for-4 in his last game against the Dodgers.

 David Villar Game Info & Props vs. the Dodgers